Em xinh "say hi"

-Em xinh "say hi" (stylized in all caps) is a music reality television show broadcast on HTV2 - Vie Channel, ON Vie Giải Trí and VieON since May 31, 2025.
-The show has a format similar to the show Anh trai "say hi" with the participation of female artists working in the music industry.
+Em xinh "say hi" (lit.
+'Pretty Girls "Say Hi"'; abbreviated as EXSH, stylized with all capital letters) is a music reality television show broadcast on HTV2 - Vie Channel, ON Vie Giải Trí and VieON since May 31, 2025.
+The program features 30 "girls", who are female artists currently active in the arts.

 Format

 Similar to the male counterpart Anh trai "say hi", Em xinh "say hi" includes female artists who are active in the art field (called "em xinh").
 According to the producer, not simply a reality music program, Em xinh "say hi" is positioned as the journey of a new generation of Vietnamese female idols ready to conquer limits, transform their image but still maintain the core values of Vietnamese women.
 The program wants to aim for "Real Aura" (taken from the term "aura" commonly used in Kpop, referring to the charisma, temperament and aura of an artist), with the implication of shining in any version she wants.

 Each "em xinh" will have to go through a journey of creating music, practicing choreography, breaking through limits to move towards a "real aura" version that is characteristic of themselves, with all five elements: strong temperament (Presence); magnetic attraction (Magnetism); Identity, adaptability, strong influence and talent, creating sustainable value.